 David received his Ph.D. in philosophy from the University of Connecticut.
 He serves on several boards and is a frequent keynote speaker and author of articles published in American Council on Education, Innovative Higher Education and Inside Higher Ed.

 A panel discussion will address issues of autonomous mobility and the integration of next generation mobility into society.
 The panel will address how autonomous vehicles will affect our lives, and the social and economic impacts involved.
 What are the benefits, opportunities, and unintended consequences of driverless cars?
 What are the implications for higher education?
 What is the timeframe for this new technological phenomenon and how can we plan for it?

-Jim Fong is the founding director of UPCEA’s Center for Research and Consulting.
+Jim Fong is the founding director of UPCEA’s Center for Research and Strategy.
 In his role, Mr. Fong has analyzed demographic, occupational, technological and societal trends and data to help the higher education community better serve the adult and corporate learner.
 As the Center’s director, he works closely with dozens of colleges and universities annually in new program development initiatives, enrollment management and marketing process analyses and the review of online and continuing education portfolios.

 Prior to joining UPCEA, Mr. Fong worked as a higher education strategic marketing and CRM consultant and researcher for two firms and prior to that was the Director of Marketing, Research and Planning for Penn State Outreach.
 At Penn State Outreach, he was responsible for strategic marketing, marketing management, research, creative and database teams.
 Mr. Fong played a major role in the early launch of Penn State’s World Campus by assessing new program needs and the development of marketing strategies and systems.